-To produce well-educated and highly-trained Physician Assistants who provide evidence-based medical services within interdisciplinary primary care environments to medically underserved populations in rural or urban communities.
+To produce well-educated and highly-trained physician assistants who provide evidence-based medical services within interdisciplinary primary care environments to include medically underserved and diverse populations.

 - Provide graduates with the requisite fund of medical knowledge to provide evidence-based medical care in all settings.